sfu-ireceptor/turnkey-service/README.md

 # iReceptor Service Turnkey

+Build your own AIRR-seq repository.
+Then we will add it to the [iReceptor gateway](https://gateway.ireceptor.org/).

 ## What is it?
 An easy-to-install package containing:
 - a database
-- a web application exposing that database to the world using the [iReceptor API](https://github.com/sfu-ireceptor/api)
+- a web application exposing that database using the [iReceptor API](https://github.com/sfu-ireceptor/api)
 - a script to load data into the database
-- test data
+- some test data

 ## Installation